If you have questions not answered here, please ask!

 The Steinbruck Center is located on the fourth floor of Luther Place Memorial Church.
 Our hostel accommodations are analogous to shelter-type community living.
 We encourage groups to view this lodging as an opportunity to understand a little more about community life and shared space.
 This is a temporary transition to simple living in a shared space, a hostel (not a hotel).

 We have three bunk rooms with 18 beds in each.
 We have a small kitchen and dining area for groups to utilize.
-Our bathroom facilities are divided into a men’s and women’s bathroom, our shower facilities are in one room.
+We have non-gendered restrooms and showers.

 Do you have Wi-Fi?